 Eileen’s grandson, Jason, has been helping her buy groceries.
 To make it easier for Jason to pay for the groceries, Eileen added Jason’s name to her chequing account so that he could write cheques.
 At first Eileen thought that this was working well.
 However, Jason continued to ask her for money for things other than groceries.
 Now Jason says that he needs to borrow $1500 to repay a debt.
 Eileen refused to give the money to him.
 Eileen was shocked when she received her monthly bank statement.
 There was a withdrawal of $1500 for which she had no record.
 Eileen knows that Jason has taken the money, and she is worried about getting the money back.

 Eileen should contact her bank immediately and remove Jason’s name from her account.

 Is Jason, Eileen’s grandson, doing something wrong?

 Yes, Eileen’s grandson is abusing her by stealing from her.
-Stealing is a form of financial abuse and it is not acceptable.
+Stealing is a form of financial abuse and is not acceptable.